stevedonovan/winapi/readme.md

     ]
     []

-(Note that `read` receives an _empty string_ when the handle is closed.)
+(Note that @{File.read} receives an _empty string_ when the handle is closed.)

 However, we can't push 'standard' I/O very far here.
-So there is also a corresponding `open_pipe` which returns a file object, both readable and writeable.
-It's probably best to think of it as a kind of socket; each call to `read` and `write` are regarded as receive/send events.
+So there is also a corresponding @{open_pipe} which returns a file object, both readable and writeable.
+It's probably best to think of it as a kind of socket; each call to @{File.read} and @{File.write} are regarded as receive/send events.

 The server can do something to the received string and pass it back: